 Successful candidates for the St Anselm Award will be able to demonstrate strong interest, and a track record of success, in some aspect of their co-curricular programme.
 For example, they may be strong at sports, a proficient musician, or have had significant involvement in drama, dance or art.

 St Anselm Award holders will show determination, ambition, and a desire to make the most of their gifts and talents.

 Families will qualify to be considered for a St Anselm Award where they are able to demonstrate, through confidential means-testing, that they would not have the means to pay the school fees without the significant support available from a St Anselm Award.

 As a guide in deciding whether to apply, consideration will be given to families with a combined total income of no more than £30,000 per annum.

 It is important applications are supported by a suitable referee, who will usually be the Head of the applicant’s current school.

 Parents who wish to apply for a St Anselm Award should request an award application pack from the Bursar’s office, firstname.lastname@example.org, at the time of registration.

-Applicants will sit the 11+ assessments at St Benedict’s on Friday, 3 January 2020.
+Applicants will sit the 11+ assessments at St Benedict’s.
 Some applicants will then be invited to an interview with the Headmaster and other senior staff.
 Home visits will also be conducted during January.